KineticCafe/app_identity/README.md

 ### Other Implementations

 We encourage implementations in other languages, and will link to them here.

-- Swift: Kinetic Commerce (_coming soon_)
-- Kotlin: Kinetic Commerce (_coming soon_)
+We are planning implementations in the following languages:

+- Swift
+- Kotlin
+- Go
+- Rust

 If you have created an implementation, please submit a [pull request][pr] to update the list above.